smartcontractkit/documentation/src/pages/chainlink-nodes/node-versions.md

 ### Added

 - Prometheus gauge `mailbox_load_percent` for percent of "`Mailbox`" capacity used.
-- New config option, `JobPipeline.MaxSuccessfulRuns` caps the total number of saved completed runs per job.
+- New config option `JobPipeline.MaxSuccessfulRuns` caps the total number of saved completed runs per job.
 This is done in response to the `pipeline_runs` table potentially becoming large, which can cause performance degradation.
 The default is set to 10,000.
 You can set it to 0 to disable run saving entirely. **NOTE**: This can only be configured via TOML and not with an environment variable.
 - Prometheus gauge vector `feeds_job_proposal_count` to track counts of job proposals partitioned by proposal status.
 - Support for variable expression for the `minConfirmations` parameter on the `ethtx` task.